Short squeeze

 In the stock market, a short squeeze is a rapid increase in the price of a stock owing primarily to an excess of short selling of a stock rather than underlying fundamentals.
-A short squeeze occurs when there is a lack of supply and an excess of demand for the stock due to short sellers having to buy stocks to cover their short positions.
+A short squeeze occurs when demand has increased relative to supply because short sellers have to buy stock to cover their short positions.

 Overview

-Short selling is a finance practice in which an investor, known as the short-seller, borrows shares and immediately sells them, hoping to buy them back later ("covering") at a lower price.
-As the shares were borrowed, the short-seller must eventually return them to the lender (plus interest and dividend, if any), and therefore makes a profit if they spend less buying back the shares than they earned when selling them.
+Short selling is a finance practice in which an investor, known as the short-seller, borrows shares of stock and immediately sells them, hoping to buy them back later ("covering") at a lower price.
+As the shares were borrowed, the short-seller must eventually return that number of shares to the lender (plus interest and dividends, if any), and therefore makes a profit if they spend less buying back the shares than they received at the earlier date when selling them.
 However, an unexpected piece of favorable news can cause a jump in the stock's share price, resulting in a loss rather than a profit.
 Short-sellers might then be triggered to buy the shares they had borrowed at a higher price, in an effort to keep their losses from mounting should the share price rise further.

 Short squeezes result when short sellers of a stock move to cover their positions, purchasing large volumes of stock relative to the market volume.
 Purchasing the stock to cover their short positions raises the price of the shorted stock, thus triggering more short sellers to cover their positions by buying the stock; i.e., there is increasing demand.
 This dynamic can result in a cascade of stock purchases and an even bigger jump of the share price.
 Borrow, buy and sell timing can lead to more than 100% of a company's shares sold short.
 This does not necessarily imply naked short selling, since shorted shares are put back onto the market, potentially allowing the same share to be borrowed multiple times.

-Short squeezes tend to happen in stocks that have expensive borrow rates.
+Short squeezes tend to happen with stocks that have expensive borrow rates.
 Expensive borrow rates can increase the pressure on short sellers to cover their positions, further adding to the reflexive nature of this phenomenon.

 Buying by short sellers can occur if the price has risen to a point where shorts receive margin calls that they cannot (or choose not to) meet, triggering them to purchase stock to return to the owners from whom (via a broker) they had borrowed the stock in establishing their position.
 This buying may proceed automatically, for example if the short sellers had previously placed stop-loss orders with their brokers to prepare for this possibility.
 Alternatively, short sellers simply deciding to cut their losses and get out (rather than lacking collateral funds to meet their margin) can cause a squeeze.
 Short squeezes can also occur when the demand from short sellers outweighs the supply of shares to borrow, which results in the failure of borrow requests from prime brokers.
 This sometimes happens with companies that are on the verge of filing for bankruptcy.